triggerNZ/coppersmith-talk/talk.md

 # Current state

-- Used internally in production
+- Used internally in production at CBA
-- Open sourced a fortnight ago
+- Open sourced 2 months ago
 - We are working closely with internal Feature Engineering teams to help adoption and address issues they are finding

 ---